 From 1 May 2023, legal aid changes which extend eligibility for those pursuing special guardianship orders in private family law came into force following a commitment made by the Ministry of Justice in 2019.

-What should happen next?
+What should happen next

+The Government should work closely with the Ministry of Justice and commit to extending legal aid to a wider group of kinship carers.
 This should include reform to unlock independent legal advice for prospective kinship carers considering a legal order, funding for family and friends pursuing a legal order in either public or private law proceedings, and protection from costly litigation for existing kinship carers taken back to court by birth parents at a later date.

 These extensions would be strengthened further by ensuring kinship carers have a right to a role in legal proceedings where there is potential that they could become a kinship carer; the family justice system should recognise kinship carers in public and private care proceedings and seek to involve kinship carers and children in an accessible way, where appropriate, and consider how orders made in private family law could impact negatively on the resultant support available to carers and their children.